-Re Resolutions Against Or dinary resolutions a.
-Consideration of the Audited Accounts of the Company for the year ended 31st December, 2016, and the Reports of the directors and Auditors; b.
-To re-elect Christine Dowuona-Hammond as a Director; i.
-To approve Directors Fees; and ii.
-To authorize Directors to determine the remuneration of the Auditors; res ease indicate with an "X" in the appropriate square how you wish your solution referred to above.
-Unless otherwise instructed the proxy will his discretion.
+Resolutions For Against Ordinary resolutions a.
+Consideration of the Audited Accounts of the Company for the year ended 31 st December, 2017, and the Reports of the directors and Auditors; b.
+To re-elect Rosalyn Darkwa as a Director; C. To appoint Edward Ntim-Addae as a Director; d.
+To approve Directors Fees; e.
+To authorize Directors to determine the remuneration of the Auditors; and f.
+To consider and if thought fit to pass the following as a special resolution: "That Regulation 59 of the Company's Regulation be and is hereby amended to read as follows: that the number of directors of the company should not be less than three or more than seven."

+Please indicate with an "X" in the appropriate square how you wish your votes to be cast on the resolution referred to above.
+Unless otherwise instructed the proxy will vote or abstain from voting at his discretion.